Kyle Tucker: 2023

-In 2023, Tucker batted .284, hitting 29 home runs and driving in 112 runs (highest in the American League) over 574 at-bats.
+On September 10, 2023, Tucker became the third player in AL history to triple twice during the same inning, and the eighth major leaguer since 1900.
+His feat occurred during an eight-run sixth inning against the San Diego Padres, first off Tim Hill and the second off Rich Hill.
+Tucker's aggregate season totals included batting .284, hitting 29 home runs and driving in 112 runs (highest in the American League) over 574 at-bats.
 Tucker also stole 30 bases and his on-base plus slugging (OPS) was .886, the 11th highest in the American League.
+He was named the Astros' nominee for the Heart & Hustle Award.

 2024

 During the 2024 season, Tucker started with a .979 OPS and 19 home runs in 60 games.
 A right shin injury sustained on June 3 after the impact of two batted balls kept him out of action until after the All-Star break, during which he earned his third career All-Star selection.
 Tucker was transferred to the 60–day injured list on July 30.
 After missing 79 games, he was activated on September 6.

 Tucker was announced on September 11 as the Astros' nominee for the 2024 Roberto Clemente Award, whose foundation assists those in hospice care and children with cancer diagnoses.

-From September 20–21, 2024, Tucker produced consecutive four-hit games, making him the 14th Astro to accomplish the feat, and first since former teammate Michael Brantley on July 5–7, 2019.
+From September 20–21, 2024, Tucker produced consecutive four-hit games, the 14th Astro to accomplish the feat, and first since former teammate Michael Brantley on July 5–7, 2019.
 Tucker finished the season with 78 games played, a .289/.408/.585 batting line, 23 home runs, 49 RBI, 56 runs scored, 11 stolen bases without being caught, 56 walks, and 54 strikeouts.
-His slash line and OPS+ (181) both represented career bests though he did not accrue enough plate appearances to qualify for the batting title (339).
+His slash line and OPS+ (181) both represented career bests, though he did not accrue enough plate appearances to qualify for the batting title (339).